dextr-cloud/dextr-docs/docs/_pages/mld.md

 insight into contacts between your organization and your organization's customers.

-Until recently, ConectPath has offered a single tier Disposition solution -- e.g. the agent, based on the queue is presented with a single drop down to select one option from.
+Until recently, ConnectPath has offered a single tier Disposition solution -- e.g. the agent, based on the queue is presented with a single drop down to select one option from.